strongloop/loopback/docs/rest.md

 ###findById

-Retrieve a model instance by id
+Find a model instance by id from the data source

 ####Definition